Standard Deduction Over 65: How the New $6,000 Senior Deduction Works

-The IRS has already summarized it as part of the One Big Beautiful Bill Act, and the key idea is simple: an extra deduction for people age 65 and older, available for 2025 through 2028 (unless Congress extends it).
-In this article, we will strictly speak towards the federal tax aspect.
+The IRS has already summarized it as part of the One Big Beautiful Bill Act, and the key idea is simple: an extra deduction for people age 65 and older.
+This article focuses only on the federal tax rules.
+State tax treatment may vary.

 What is the new $6,000 senior deduction?